Skip to content

 Registering pupillage

-• you will be automatically booked onto our Pupil Advocacy Course once you register your pupillage with us
+If you are taking pupillage in London you will be automatically booked onto the Gray’s Inn Pupil Advocacy Course once you register your pupillage with us.
+You will be contacted in early autumn with further details regarding the course

 GIBC Pupil Mentoring Scheme